 Empathy and understanding another person’s social cues and facial expressions are a critical part of improving social intelligence.
 Women are naturally better than men because biologically, they have to care directly for their children.

-4. Put Yourself In Highly Social (or even Stressful) Situations and Learn
+4. Put Yourself In Social (or even Stressful) Situations and Learn

-Putting yourself alone may not help if you’re not learning.
+If you’re always comfortable, you’re never growing.
 You can play basketball for 20,000 hours and still suck at it if you aren’t actively seeking to learn and improve from your mistakes.
 In fact, I have put tens of thousands of hours into a competitive video game League of Legends yet still rank in the 50th percentile because I always played for fun rather than to learn.

 Having said that, just putting yourself into highly social situations often can naturally help, especially if you actively seek to improve.